Amos47/2400/Chapter_1.md

 The interpretation of the visual goes as follows:

 * A solid line between two terms denotes a relationship between a meaning and a word.
 Thus the term at the distal (far) end of a solid line can be used to express the meaning of the defined word.
+Thus in this image, data and information can be used to describe each other (are synonomous).
+This will be discussed at length below.
+I maintain that, while they are often interchangeable in common usage, they are not equivalent terms.
+Stay tuned.
 * A dashed line indicates a _type of_ relationship.
 Thus the term at the distal end of a dashed line indicates that this construct is a type of the term at the proximal (near) end of the dashed line.
 So *accounting data* is a *type of* data.
 Self-evident, really.
 * A dashed red line (not shown in this visual but appearing in others below) indicates an opposite.
 So a red line appearing between the terms *near* and *far* would indicate that they are a negation of each other.